10 most commonly misunderstood insurance terms made simple

 This is the amount that your asset (e.g. house, car or contents) is worth.
 Your insurer will usually give you a suggested sum insured, but you can negotiate an amount with your insurer that you’re both happy with.Tip: Make sure you include the value of all accessories when you buy a policy.
 For example, if your car has flash after-market mag wheels, be sure to include the value of these in your car’s sum insured.

 This is the portion of any loss that you agreed to pay when you took out the policy.
 The insurer makes up the rest of the cost to put right whatever has gone wrong.Tip: Sometimes opting to pay a higher excess can mean cheaper premiums.
-Talk to your insurer about the best option for you.
+Talk to your insurer about the options available.

 This is the point in your policy when you can choose to continue or end your cover.
 Use this opportunity to review the cover you’ve got and make sure the sums insured are up to date and adequate/high enough to allow you to replace the property if the worst should happen.Tip: Remember to update your insurer on any life changes that have happened since you took out the policy.
 For example, if you’ve fitted a burglar alarm to your home or refurbished your kitchen, let your insurer know so they can bring your policy up to date.